-Scholarships, which may cover up to full tuition and fees, based on residency are available to qualified cadets.
+Scholarships, which can cover up to full tuition and fees, are available to qualified cadets.
 A monthly stipend is given during the academic year to each cadet on scholarship and also to members of the POC.
 Students who receive an AFROTC scholarship also receive an annual \$2000 supplement from UMR, which will currently cover most room costs excluding board.
-Lastly, scholarship recipients receive a \$600/year book allowance to offset costs.
 ROTC scholarship recipients are eligible to receive other UMR scholarships.
 Students do not have to be on a scholarship to complete our program and be an Air Force officer.

-There is no obligation connected in taking Air Force ROTC for a non-scholarship cadet during the freshman and sophomore years.
+There is no obligation connected in taking Air Force ROTC during the freshman and sophomore years.
 Obligations begin only at the start of a student's last two years of the program or after a ROTC scholarship is awarded and activated.

-Students usually attend summer field training prior to their junior year, before enrollment into the POC.
+Students usually attend summer field training prior to their junior year, before elevation into the POC.
 Entrance into the POC is based on an extensive evaluation and selection process during the student's sophomore year.
 Cadets who complete the POC in good standing and earn their academic degree are commissioned as second lieutenants and serve on active duty for four or more years, depending on their selected Air Force career field.
 Pilots incur a ten-year active duty service commitment after completing undergraduate pilot training.
-Navigators incur a eight-year active duty service commitment after completing undergraduate navigator training.
+Navigators incur a six-year active duty service commitment after completing undergraduate navigator training.